danswer-ai/danswer/README.md

 Danswer also serves as a Unified Search across all common workplace tools such as Slack, Google Drive, Confluence, etc.
 By combining LLMs and team specific knowledge, Danswer becomes a subject matter expert for the team.
 Imagine ChatGPT if it had access to your team's unique knowledge!
-It enables questions such as "Which customer requested X feature?" or "What's the target date for finishing Y?"
+It enables questions such as "A customer wants feature X, is this already supported?" or "Where's the pull request for feature Y?"

 <h3>Usage</h3>